• Las Olas Circle is currently open! It is subject to additional brief

-• Currently, the parking garage is in preparation for facade installation.
+• The parking garage is currently undergoing facade installation.

 Download a .pdf version of the newsletter